 Current events in our fragmented country have prompted many of us to define (or redefine) who we are, what we believe, and what we want for this world.

 At BrickaBrack, we're asking: How are our fellow Americans’ perspectives so different from our own?
 How can we bridge the divide of understanding and engage in meaningful conversation?

 Technology, as much as it has allowed us to be globally connected, also plays a huge role in dividing us.
 Our news is filtered to our preferences, typically reflecting back and re-confirming our established viewpoints.
 Often, online conversations or debates allow little opportunity for nuanced discussion or personal connection.
-Many people use messaging as their principal form of communication, rather than talking in person or by phone.
 When’s the last time you called an acquaintance on the phone just to have a conversation?
 When’s the last time you’ve spoken with someone whose perspective is significantly different from your own?

-Based on these 52 PickUp conversations, BrickaBrack is developing Lights Across the Field (July 2017 workshop).
+Based on these 52 PickUp conversations, BrickaBrack created

 - How would you describe your life?

 - Would you say your life is similar to most of the people you know, or different?

 - What has been the best moment of your life?
 Why?

 - What's the hardest thing you've ever done?

 - What are you most afraid of?